Vacant Property Sample Clauses

 Vacant Property.
 A Property that (i) for over thirty percent (30%) of its leasable square feet does not have third-party tenant leases in place; or (ii) has not collected at least seventy percent (70%) of the Property's total potential rental revenue based upon full occupancy, except if not attaining seventy percent is a result of tenant improvements, concessions or similar leasing incentives contained in leases approved by the Board for (i) the period from acquisition until the applicable measurement date, if less than six months or (ii) for the six months immediately preceding the date of measurement.
 2%/25% Guidelines.
 The requirement pursuant to the NASAA Guidelines that, in any 12-month period, total Operating Expenses not exceed the greater of 2% of the Company's Average Invested Assets during such 12-month period or 25% of the Company's Net Income over the same 12-month period.

 Vacant Property.
-If any buildings are constructed, added, and/or affect any part of the rents, a Builder’s Risk Insurance Policy is required on a completed value form in an amount equal to 100% of hard costs.
+When a property is vacant for 60 consecutive days or more, PPM is to receive a Vacancy Permit (ISO form CP 04 05 or a form containing equivalent language) issued by the property insurance carriers on each location when the vacancy rate is greater than 69% of the total net rentable square footage.
+If any buildings are constructed, added, or significantly altered by 10% or more of the property value and/or affect any part of the rents, a Builder’s Risk Insurance Policy is required on a completed value form in an amount equal to 100% of hard costs.
 There must be delayed income insurance covering not less than 12 months anticipated loss of gross income.
 All builder’s risk coverage terms and conditions are subject to PPM approval.
 Once the project has been completed, the property in its entirety must comply with all the PPM insurance requirements stated herein.
-Acceptable maximum per occurrence Deductibles are the following: Property $ $ 250,000 Acceptable maximum per occurrence Deductibles are the following: Property $ $ 250,000 per occurrence for non catastrophic perils per occurrence for non catastrophic perils Boiler & Machinery/ $250,000 per occurrence Equipment Breakdown Business Income 72 hour (3 day) waiting period Named Windstorm % of insured value – Negotiable per Loan Basis Earthquake % of insured value – Negotiable per Loan Basis Flood $5,000 NFIP Policies; Excess Flood – % of insured value – Negotiable per Loan Basis
+Acceptable maximum per occurrence Deductibles are the following: Property $25,000 per occurrence Boiler & Machinery/Equipment Breakdown $25,000 per occurrence Business Income 72 hour (3 day) waiting period Named Windstorm % of insured value — Negotiable per Loan Basis Earthquake % of insured value — Negotiable per Loan Basis Flood $5,000 NFIP Policies; Excess Flood — % of insured value — Negotiable per Loan Basis